 This is also the place where all the cable plugs are placed, set of audio entries that give you the ability to connect your Logitech Z337 with almost any possible device.

-Considering the quality of built and the inclusion of an almost remote control pod that will put you in a position to get the most out of this desktop speakers, the price tag of $99 sounds as a huge bargain for a piece of audio equipment you can use both as a well performing set of wireless speakers for computer usage and a home entertainment system that provides clear and powerful sound.
+Considering the quality of build and the inclusion of an almost remote control pod that will put you in a position to get the most out of this desktop speakers, the price tag of $99 sounds like a huge bargain for a piece of audio equipment you can use both as a well-performing set of wireless speakers for computer usage and a home entertainment system that provides clear and powerful sound.

 Logitech has really upped their game when PC desktop speakers come into question, so all of you who are looking for a sure bet, this is the company you should follow devotedly.